 - Potassium or other toxins build up to dangerous levels in the blood

-- There is fluid overload causing breathlessness or severe oedema (swelling)
+- There is fluid (salt and water) overload, causing breathlessness or severe oedema (swelling)

 - There are other severe symptoms

-When ARF/AKI are prolonged, infections and malnutrition can be serious problems.
+When AKI is prolonged, infections and malnutrition can be serious problems.

 Diagnosing the cause

-Often it is obvious, because the ARF/AKI occurs at a time of severe illness.
+Often it is obvious, because the AKI occurs at a time of severe illness.
 However

 - Talking to the patient, finding what drugs they’ve been given, and what has happened during the illness are important.
 Old blood test results are valuable.

-- Ultrasound or other imaging will usually rule out (or prove) obstruction, and show whether the kidneys are a normal size (damaged kidneys are more likely to develop ARF)
+- Ultrasound or other imaging will usually rule out (or prove) obstruction, and show whether the kidneys are a normal size.
+Small kidneys suggest previous kidney disease.
+Damaged kidneys are more likely to develop AKI.

-- A range of special tests may be valuable when the cause isn’t obvious, or if
+- A range of special tests may be valuable when the cause isn’t obvious.

 What are the treatments